vslinko/obsidian-outliner/specs/features/DragAndDrop.spec.md

 - assertState:

 ```md
 - three
 - one
 - two|
 ```

-# Drag-and-Drop: list should move to the last position if the mouse is moved below all items
+# list should move to the last position if the mouse is moved below all items

 - setting: `dndExperiment=true`
 - applyState: